slashformotion/proto-course/presentation/slides.typ

   ]
   Proto files are managed manually (vendored proto code see @descriptorVendored) ]

+// #slide[
+//   === Issues with protoc
+//   Version/pinning issues:
+//   - plugins versions are not pinned (you manage yourself your installation)
+//   - dependencies are not pinned (you manage yourself the vendoring)
+//   - homemade makefiles and/or shell scripts are required to automate the compilation
+//   - (protoc version depends on your package manager or installation method)

+//   Quality of code issues:
+//   - No linting
+//   - Modern IDE support is almost inexistent
+// ]

 #slide[
-  === Issues with protoc
-  Version/pinning issues:
-  - plugins versions are not pinned (you manage yourself your installation)
-  - dependencies are not pinned (you manage yourself the vendoring)
-  - homemade makefiles and/or shell scripts are required to automate the compilation
-  - (protoc version depends on your package manager or installation method)

-  Quality of code issues:
-  - No linting
-  - Modern IDE support is almost inexistent

-]

-#slide[
   == buf.build cli: buf

   All in one tool to manage your protobuf code using configuration first approach.

-  Version/pinning issues:
-  - #strike[plugins versions are not pinned (you manage yourself your installation)]\
-    #text(fill: red.darken(10%))[caveat: this require remote plugins]
-  - #strike[dependencies are not pinned (you manage yourself the vendoring)]
-  - #strike[homemade makefiles and/or shell scripts are required to automate the compilation]
-  - #strike[(protoc version depends on your package manager or installation method)]\
-    #text(fill: red.darken(10%))[caveat: this require pinning the buf cli]

-  Quality of code issues:
-  - #strike[No linting]
-  - #strike[Modern IDE support is almost inexistent] https://buf.build/docs/cli/editor-integration/
-  - #"+" Breaking change detection, gRPC curl ...
 ]

 #slide[